 - Building an email list makes it simpler to monitor your visitors’ journeys from reader to customer.

 If you want to keep the content creation afloat, make sure to agree on the KPIs you will be measuring in advance.
+This is a crucial part of website content planning.

-The idea is to build a collection of topics and subtopics you will be creating and publishing content for in coming months.
+The idea is to build a collection of topics and subtopics you will be creating and publishing content for in the coming months.
 Your audience needs different types of content depending on a variety of factors:

 From not even knowing about your brand to becoming a customer, there are different stages each person in your target audience goes through.
 This is known as a customer journey, lifecycle or funnel.